 This course will consist of some of the topics covered in Geometry.
-This course will reinforce the algebraic skills previously learned and introduce other topics including geometric relationships, locus and constructions, transformational geometry, and proofs (logic and coordinate geometry).
+This course will reinforce the algebraic skills previously learned and introduce other topics including geometric relationships, constructions, transformational geometry, and proofs (coordinate geometry and Euclidean).
 Students will take a local final exam upon completion of the course.
+Students in this course are recommended to continue on to Regents Geometry the following year.